Braille Jewelry Spreads LIGHT

 - I may use a long white cane or a guide dog to walk independently; or I may ask to take your arm.
 Let me decide, and please don’t grab my arm; let me take yours.
 I’ll keep a half-step behind to anticipate curbs and steps.

 - I want to know who’s in the room with me.
 Speak when you enter.
 Introduce me to the others.
 Include children, and tell me if there’s a cat or dog.

 - The door to a room or cabinet or to a car left partially open is a hazard to me.

 - At dinner I will not have trouble with ordinary table skills.

 - Don’t avoid words like “see.”
 I use them, too.
 I’m always glad to see you.

 - I don’t want pity.
 But don’t talk about the “wonderful compensations” of blindness.
 My sense of smell, touch, or hearing did not improve when I became blind.
-I rely on them more and, therefore, may get more information through those senses than you do – that’s all.
+I rely on them more and, therefore, may get more information through those senses – that’s all.

 - If I’m your houseguest, show me the bathroom, closet, dresser, window – the light switch, too.
 I like to know whether the lights are on.

 - I’ll discuss blindness with you if you’re curious, but it’s an old story to me.
 I have as many other interests as you do.

 - Don’t think of me as just a blind person.
 I’m just a person who happens to be blind.